Try Betterteam

 Review:

-Women Who Code is a global nonprofit membership platform that features a job board and career resources for women in the tech industry.
-They have coding networks in two of the major cities in Canada so that female tech talent in Canada can meet up, share their knowledge, and take part in events.
+Women Who Code had coding networks in two of the major cities in Canada so that female tech talent in Canada could meet up, share their knowledge, and take part in events.

-While employers have a choice of several posting plans to suit their business needs, the platform is somewhat costlier than the Society for Canadian Women in Science & Technology's (SCWIST) job board.
-However, unlike SCWIST, which caters only to the Canadian market, Women Who Code gives employers access to a global talent pool of female tech professionals.
+While employers had a choice of several posting plans to suit their business needs, the platform was somewhat costlier than the Society for Canadian Women in Science & Technology (SCWIST).
+However, unlike SCWIST, which catered only to the Canadian market, Women Who Code gave employers access to a global talent pool of female tech professionals.

 Pros:

-• Women Who Code has a membership of more than 290,000 tech professionals.
+• Women Who Code had a membership of more than 290,000 tech professionals.

-• The Social Boost feature increases the reach of job posts by promoting them in the weekly member newsletter and on Twitter.
+• The Social Boost feature increased the reach of job posts by promoting them in the weekly member newsletter and on X.

-• Employers can choose from three monthly subscription plans or request a customized solution.
+• Employers could choose from three monthly subscription plans or request a customized solution.

-• The platform offers applicant tracking tools and analytics data on job posts.
+• The platform offered applicant tracking tools and analytics data on job posts.

-• Women Who Code Vancouver and Toronto pages offer blog posts, resources, and job posts for a Canadian workforce.
+• Women Who Code Vancouver and Toronto pages offered blog posts, resources, and job posts for a Canadian workforce.

 Cons:

-• There is no free posting option or trial period.
+• There was no free posting option or trial period.

-• Pricing is not provided in Canadian dollars.
+• Pricing was not provided in Canadian dollars.

-• The platform is not available in French.
+• The platform was not available in French.

 Reputation: